Thiamine deficiency: Cause

-Beriberi is often caused by eating a diet with a very high proportion of calorie rich polished rice (common in Asia) or cassava root (common in sub-Saharan Africa), without much if any thiamine-containing animal products or vegetables.
+Beriberi is often caused by eating a diet with a very high proportion of calorie-rich white rice (common in Asia) or cassava root (common in sub-Saharan Africa), without much if any thiamine-containing animal products or vegetables.

 It may also be caused by shortcomings other than inadequate intake – diseases or operations on the digestive tract, alcoholism, dialysis or genetic deficiencies.
 All those causes mainly affect the central nervous system, and provoke the development of Wernicke's encephalopathy.

 Wernicke's disease is one of the most prevalent neurological or neuropsychiatric diseases.
 In autopsy series, features of Wernicke lesions are observed in approximately 2% of general cases.
 Medical record research shows that about 85% had not been diagnosed, although only 19% would be asymptomatic.
 In children, only 58% were diagnosed.
 In alcohol abusers, autopsy series showed neurological damages at rates of 12.5% or more.
 Mortality caused by Wernicke's disease reaches 17% of diseases, which means 3.4/1000 or about 25 million contemporaries.
 The number of people with Wernicke's disease may be even higher, considering that early stages may have dysfunctions prior to the production of observable lesions at necropsy.
 In addition, uncounted numbers of people can experience fetal damage and subsequent diseases.